-Boy's hair should be neat, combed, and clean.
+A boy's hair should be neat, combed, and clean.
 It is to be neatly trimmed on the sides, may not touch the collar and cut in the front so the student's eyebrows are visible.
+The length of a boy's hair is determined when it is "down".
+(Boys may not wear their hair "up" using hairbands, ponytails, etcetera).
 Sideburns are to be neatly trimmed and no lower than the middle of the ear.
 Male students are to be clean-shaven daily.
 Fad or extreme hairstyles or unnatural coloring are not permitted.